trev/dotfiles/readme.md

 * Don't foget to setup [auto-switching](https://github.com/postmodern/chruby)
 * Check and apply the [intergations](https://github.com/postmodern/chruby#integration) of choice
 * Especially important is to complete the [Vim](https://github.com/postmodern/chruby/wiki/Vim) integration or Vim will run using the system Ruby and cause all sorts of problems with plugins like rails.vim.
+* Git is aliased to [Hub](https://github.com/github/hub) which adds some syntax sugar to git.
+Install it with brew: `$ brew install hub`

 Finally, some [good reading](https://github.com/sstephenson/rbenv/wiki/Unix-shell-initialization) about shell initialization and the $PATH variable